1_adaptation

 Climate change: the losers, the winners and how to adapt

-Global warming: is adaptation possible?
+Global warming : is adaptation possible ?

-Jean-Paul Vanderlinden, Professor of Ecological Economics and Environmental Studies at Université Paris-Saclay and Vincent Viguié, Researcher in Climate Economics at CIRED
+with Jean-Paul Vanderlinden, Professor of Ecological Economics and Environmental Studies at Université Paris-Saclay and Vincent Viguié, Researcher in Climate Economics at CIRED

 On May 16th, 2023 |